-“Oh, wow, Ron, George played a joke on you and your hair is blonde.
+“Oh, wow, Ron, George played a joke on you and your hair is blond.
 Let’s notify the Prophet and see if they’ll do a story on it – I’m sure the public ought to know all about it.
-It’s such a big effing deal, isn’t it?
+It’s such a big deal, isn’t it?
 Doesn’t matter that I haven’t seen you in about two months – your stupid hair just blows that out of the water, doesn’t it?
 Grow up, Ronald!”

 This time, Ron stepped in front of her before she could take off again.

 “You’re a stubborn pain in the arse, you know that?
 I said I’m sorry!”